"We have not only to be called Christians, but to be Christians." St. Ignatius of Antioch

 The monks Joseph the Studite, Theophanes and Byzantios composed much liturgical music for this Feast, which is sung at Orthodox services even today.
 Saint John of Damascus said that the Lord was baptized, not because He Himself had need for cleansing, but “to bury human sin by water,” to fulfill the Law, to reveal the mystery of the Holy Trinity, and finally, to sanctify “the nature of water” and to offer us the form and example of Baptism.

 On the Feast of the Baptism of Christ, the Holy Church proclaims our faith in the most sublime mystery, incomprehensible to human intellect, of one God in three Persons.
-It teaches us to confess and glorify the Holy Trinity, one in Essence and Indivisible.
+It teaches us to confess and glorify the Holy Trinity, one in Essence and Undivided.
 It exposes and overthrows the errors of ancient teachings which attempted to explain the Creator of the world by reason, and in human terms.

 The Church shows the necessity of Baptism for believers in Christ, and it inspires us with a sense of deep gratitude for the illumination and purification of our sinful nature.
 The Church teaches that our salvation and cleansing from sin is possible only by the power of the grace of the Holy Spirit, therefore it is necessary to preserve worthily these gifts of the grace of holy Baptism, keeping clean this priceless garb, for “As many as have been baptized into Christ, have put on Christ” (Gal 3:27).

 When You, O Lord were baptized in the Jordan, the worship of the Trinity was made manifest.
 For the voice of the Father bore witness to You, and called You His beloved Son.
 And the Spirit, in the form of a dove, confirmed the truthfulness of His word.
 O Christ, our God, You have revealed Yourself, and have enlightened the world, glory to You!